 We recognize that fossil fuel companies may not have the same level of maturity at the moment, due to geographic and business specificities notably.
 We therefore define timeframes to achieve the engagement asks listed above for each of the companies we engage with, which are ambitious but also realistic.
 Overall, we expect them to comply no later than in 2025, disclosing progress on their path in the meantime.
-If a company does not deliver on the defined timeframe, we will use escalation techniques which could include voting against the Board from 2023.
+If a company does not deliver on the defined timeframe, we will use escalation techniques which could for example include voting against the Board, or co-filing shareholder resolutions.